Parhae: Culture

 Parhae's population was composed of former Goguryeo people and Tungusic Mohe people in Manchuria.
 Within sixty sites identified as Parhae settlements, many had dwellings with heating stoves, ceramic roof tiles, and vessels.
-Iron agricultural implements suggest that sophisticated agriculture was practised in parts of Parhae.
+Iron agricultural implements suggest that sophisticated agriculture was practiced in parts of Parhae.
 These finds indicate that much of the population even outside the capitals were sedentary.

-Parhae's culture is as complex as its ethnic makeup.
-Archaeological findings have demonstrated that Parhae culture contained elements from Mohe, Goguryeo, Turkic, as well as Tang Chinese cultures.
+According to Yang Jun, Parhae had a diverse ethnic makeup including minorities such as Khitan and Evenk peoples.
+Michael J. Seth also argues that Parhae was multi-cultural, and believes archaeological evidence suggests that the Parhae culture was an amalgamation of High Tang Chinese, Korean, and Tungusic cultures.
+Archaeological findings demonstrate hat Parhae culture contained elements from Mohe, Goguryeo, Turkic, as well as Tang Chinese cultures.
 However, scholars from Japan, China, Russia and Korea emphasize some components over the others because of their national backgrounds.

 Han Ciu-cheol believes that many of Goguryeo's tradition were continued by Parhae, such as the use of Ondol heating systems in Parhae's royal palaces as well as the use of stone lined tombs, stone chambers and stone coffins used by Goguryeo's ruling class.
 According to Japanese historian Shiratori Kurakichi, 26 of the 85 emissaries dispatched to Japan by Parhae bore the typical Goguryeo surname of Ko (Go), which is still commonly used in Korea, indicating a substantial Goguryeo presence in Parhae culture.

+Features of tombs in the capitals and in the broader Parhae landscape have been ascribed to Mohe or Tang cultural influences.
+According to Wei Cuncheng, early Parhae tombs outside the capitals were earthen pits, which Chinese and Japanese scholars have interpreted as a sign of Mohe culture.
+On the other hand, Yun Jae-Woon argues that the earthen pit tombs were simply the dominant style among Parhae commoners.
+In early Japanese excavations of the Parhae capital's tombs and in later Chinese scholarship, the practices of joint burial for family members and reburial were identified as similar to the Sumo Mohe.
+Late in Parhae history, single-chambered brick tombs appeared.
+Chinese scholars see both the brick tombs and their depiction of Parhae elites in paintings as signs of Tang influence.